 If you’d like to find out more about types of equity financing, then read our blog post, What is equity finance and how does it work?

 The Development Bank of Wales provides equity investment of up to £5 million to support growth, buying a business, and developing a tech venture.
-We can co-invest alongside other funding sources such as venture capital and private equity.
-Find out more on our equity finance page or by clicking on the tabs below.
+We can co-invest alongside other funding sources such as venture capital and PE.
+Find out more on our equity finance page.